-3.11.12 consume
+3.10.13 consume

-Coconut provides the consume function to efficiently exhaust an iterator and thus perform any lazy evaluation contained within it. consume takes one optional argument, keep_last, that defaults to 0 and specifies how many, if any, items from the end to return as an iterable (None will keep all elements).
+Coconut provides the consume function to efficiently exhaust an iterator and thus perform any lazy evaluation contained within it. consume takes one optional argument, keep\last, that defaults to 0 and specifies how many, if any, items from the end to return as a sequence (None will keep all elements).